-Outdoor book drops are open as well.
-All library materials will be isolated for at least 96 hours upon their return before they are touched by a staff member.
-After 96 hours have passed, staff will check in returned materials.
-The Library no longer charges fines for late materials so no fines will be assessed on returns.
+Outdoor book drops remain open.
+All returned library materials are isolated for at least 4 days before they are checked in by a staff member.
+After 4 days, staff will check in returned materials.
+The Library no longer charges fines for late materials, so no fines will be assessed on returns.
 Please understand that when you return materials, they will still appear on your account as this process occurs.

 Thank you to all of our customers, friends, colleagues, and supporters who have expressed their concern and understanding during this uncertain time.

 The Fairfield County District Library hopes to resume full service as soon as possible, but will continue to abide by the recommendations of local and state health officials.
-The situation with the Coronavirus (COVID-19) is evolving daily.
+The situation with the coronavirus is evolving daily.
 We will keep you informed of any changes to our services through our website and Facebook page.

 During the COVID-19 crisis, the Fairfield County District Library has been working diligently to provide online programs and digital resources to our customers.
 Look for online programs on the library’s Facebook page.
 Borrow a book or movie from Hoopla.
 Checkout eBooks and eAudio titles on Libby.
 The library has a wide range of services you can access from home, all found on our Digital Services webpage.
 If you do not have a library card, you can sign up for one to access digital services.